harshith53/Epidemiological-Dashboard-using-Python/README.md

-Always show details

-Copy
-# Save the README content into a file

-readme_content = """
 # 🦠 Epidemiological Data Dashboard

 A web-based interactive dashboard to visualize and simulate the spread of diseases using the SIR model.
 Built with **Dash**, **Plotly**, **pandas**, and **matplotlib**.